 Research and Innovation at the University of Hawai‘i

 The University of Hawai‘i’s flagship campus, the University of Hawai‘i at Mānoa (UH Mānoa), is classified by The Carnegie Foundation as a research university producing “very high” research activity.
-It is also ranked by the National Science Foundation as one of the top 30 public universities for federal research funding in science and engineering – averaging $333 million over the past five years.
-Internationally, UH Mānoa is ranked between 101-150 on the Jiao Tong 2012 Academic Ranking of World Universities.
+It is also ranked by the National Science Foundation as one of the top 50 public universities in research expenditures – averaging $320 million. o Internationally, UH Mānoa is ranked 203rd overall and 80th in the United States in the 2014 Academic Ranking of World Universities.
 In 2013, UH Mānoa was elected to membership in the Association of Pacific Rim Universities, a leading consortium of 45 premier research universities in the region.
-It is one of only a handful of land-, sea- and space-grant universities in the United States.
+It is one of only a handful of land-, sea-, sun- and space-grant universities in the United States.